Today’s featured essential oil is terrific for healing wounds, scars

 and loving on maturing skin.

-It’s great for the respiratory system and reducing a spastic cough…
+It’s great for the respiratory system and reduces a spastic cough…

 plus it smells amazing!